 The Legislative Context

-We believe that one voice commonly missing from the discussion is that of homeschooled children themselves.
+The voice most commonly missing from the discussion is that of homeschooled children themselves.
 Oversight of homeschooling does not exist to inconvenience homeschool parents or stereotype homeschoolers but rather to ensure that homeschooled students are receiving a basic education, and that homeschooling is not used to hide abuse.
 We believe that positive relationships between homeschoolers and their local school districts, or between homeschoolers and state departments of education, are in children’s best interests.
 It is our goal to see state legislatures, state and local education officials, and homeschool parents working together to protect children’s interest in an adequate education.

 Data on homeschooling should be approached with caution.
 Studies commonly touted by many homeschool associations as showing the superiority of homeschooling generally rely on volunteer participants who are not representative of the population as a whole.
 Data collected by the National Center for Education Statistics suggests that homeschooling is more diverse in terms of parental education and income than suggested by volunteer-based studies, implying that there is a wide swath of the homeschool population that is not being included in studies of homeschooling.
-For more, see Academic Achievement.
 There is also little data on the frequency with which homeschooling is used to hide child abuse or neglect, because this data is generally not collected or maintained by any agency.
-For more, see Abuse and Neglect.

 The current level of oversight of homeschooling varies widely by state, and reforms aimed at better protecting the interests of homeschooled children will thus look different in each place.
 Please take time to familiarize yourself with your state’s homeschool law.
 We believe that basic oversight currently lacking in most states is crucial to safeguarding the interests of homeschooled children.
 We ask you to use your authority as a lawmaker to maintain and legislate good homeschool policy.
 For more on the best practices we suggest and encourage, see our Policy Recommendations page.